 While some people can detox from benzodiazepines and go back to their life without relapse, most need some form of therapy, counseling, and behavioral therapy to tackle the mental and psychological aspects of dependence.

-Beginnings Treatment Center offers a beautiful inpatient detox center located in sunny, Orange County, California.
+Beginnings Treatment Center offers a beautiful inpatient detox center located in Costa Mesa Orange County, California.
 With an experienced professional team including licensed nurses and therapists, Beginnings offers comprehensive physical and mental support for your well-being during recovery.
 Our staff offers compassionate and empathetic care, and we truly care about your recovery.

 Your recovery is important and you shouldn’t have to worry about your insurance.
 Fill out our form and we’ll help you determine if your insurance provider covers your benzodiazepine addiction treatment at Beginnings.

 Most insurance programs will cover part or all of the cost of both detox and addiction treatment.

 We believe that each patient under our care is unique.
 People come to drug-use for a variety of reasons, ranging from long-term prescription use to deep-rooted emotional and mental problems.
 Our focus on offering individual and personalized care is designed to help each individual receive the best treatment for their needs so that they move out of detox and into recovery with the best possible prognosis for recovery.
 This includes full treatment for dual diagnosis, where individuals have co-occurring mental disorders such as anxiety and depression, which can greatly complicate recovery.
 Our trained professional staff is experienced and available to offer the full support you need for recovery.